playbball212/MetricData/README.md

             _Time Complexity will be O( N * (MAX(V[M]) * log(MAX(V[M]))  )_ - When we get the Summary Statistics we are
             peforming N lookups to retrieve the lists of each metric.
-Retrieving the min , max , and average will be constant time operations because we are  tracking min/max/mean with each new value added
+Retrieving the min , max , and average will be constant time operations because we are  tracking min/max/mean with each new value added.
+Finding the median will require us to sort the list which will generally take longer than the input size.

             time operations.